john-itcsolutions/cheirrs/README.md

 then, if you `juju status` in the k8s model you will see, at the foot of the output, a reference to the Offer.

-An application (and user - here admin) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):
+An application (and users - here admin and ubuntu) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):

 `juju grant admin consume localhost-localhost:admin/k8s.postgresql`

 `juju grant ubuntu consume localhost-localhost:ubuntu/k8s.postgresql`

-.. then the authorised user (in the kubeflow model - see below)may use:
+.. then the authorised user (in the kubeflow model - see below) may use:

 `juju add-relation <application>:db localhost-localhost:admin/k8s.postgresql:db`

+`juju add-relation <application>:db localhost-localhost:ubuntu/k8s.postgresql:db`

-to connect "application" to the database from the uk8s controller in the kubeflow model (in this case).
+to connect "application" to the database under "localhost-localhost" controller, from the 'uk8s' controller in the kubeflow model (in this case).
 __________________________________________________________________

 ## Blockchains-Database Server (Smart-web)